noon92/femtofox/Getting_started.md

 ## Femtofox - Getting Started
-The Femtofox is similar to a
+The Femtofox is similar to, and replaces, a

 ### Hardware

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NDg5MTQzM119
+eyJoaXN0b3J5IjpbNjY4MzMwODA5XX0=
 -->